bcaro/wifilightV2-doc/docs/en_US/index.md

   [See specific documentation for Tuya Wifi products](./tuya#tocAnchor-1-10)

-Warning :
+Attention :

-Lidl Tuya / Zigbee products must never have been paired with the Lidl app.
-They must be paired only with the Tuya Smartlife application, otherwise they can no longer be used by the plugin.
+Lidl Tuya/Zigbee products paired with the Lidl application switch to protocol 3.4.
+There was no test with correct operation with the plugin of its gateways.

 # Nanoleaf